 PhD: Juila Janfeshar Nobari (on social measurement).
 Juila is on an ESRC-CASE studentship in collaboration with partner organisation, Norcare Ltd. With Dr Jane Gibbon.

 PhD.
 Adillah Yusof.
 Adillah is an academic in KL and is on a three year PhD programme exploring the accountabilities of non-exec directors chairing board committees in public companies.
+She is currently writing up.

 PhD.
 Chris Soan.
 Chris is a lecturer in the business school and is examining accountability in employee-owned and co-operative organisations.